 - Consider combining different mark styles (such as a line and a bar) to clearly illustrate each measure.

-- Pie and donut charts can be used to show how a value, or measure, is split out across categories.
-Since segments in these charts should always add up to 100 percent, pie and donut charts provide viewers with a sense of the proportions of the pie that can be attributed to each category.
+- Pie and donut charts can be used to show how a value or measure is split out across categories.
+Because segments in these charts should always add up to 100 percent, pie and donut charts provide viewers with a sense of the proportions of the pie that can be attributed to each category.
 These types of charts can be great for showing the general composition of the data, but they should not be used for comparing individual sections to each other or for representing exact values.

 - Include fewer than 5 categories in the pie or donut chart whenever possible.

-- Choose visualizations like column and bar charts over pie and donut charts whenever possible, as differences in angles and circular areas can be difficult for the brain to detect.
+- Choose visualizations like column and bar charts over pie and donut charts, whenever possible, because differences in angles and circular areas can be difficult for the brain to detect.